ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

 The INI files let you control many functions of the workflow.
 Here are some of the most important and some that are useful but difficult to understand.

-#### Important variables for 1.0.1+
+#### Important Variables

-Please specify the following to fix your container versions.
-This mechanism is also how we will release new sub-components:
+Please note the following container versions.
+This mechanism is also how we will release new sub-components but generally these are fixed for a release of the DEWrapper workflow since the interface may change:

     dkfzDockerName=pancancer/dkfz_dockered_workflows
-    emblDockerName=pancancer/pcawg-delly-workflow:1.0
+    emblDockerName=pancancer/pcawg-delly-workflow:1.3
-    gnosDockerName=pancancer/pancancer_upload_download:1.1
+    gnosDockerName=pancancer/pancancer_upload_download:1.2

 #### Core variables that change per workflow